F3AST123/F3AST/README.md

 To evaluate a set of predictions with 4 metrics (accuracy, edit score, success rate, and mean Average Precision), use python3 eval.py -s <split> <model_dir_or_prediction_file>.

 * `<model_dir_or_prediction_file>`: can be the saved directory of a model containing predictions or a path to a prediction file.

-## Acknowledgement
-This code base is largely from [E2E-Spot](https://github.com/jhong93/spot).
-Many thanks to the authors.